 Terrorist groups in the region have declared their intention to increase attacks and kidnappings targeting Westerners, particularly following the French intervention in Mali in 2013.
 These attacks could occur at anytime, anywhere in Mauritania.

 There is an ongoing high threat of kidnapping against Westerners in the north and west regions of Africa, including Nouakchott and Atar in Mauritania.
-Westerners have previously been kidnapped in Mali and remote and desert areas of Mauritania, southern Algeria and Niger.
-Past reports indicate that terrorists have planned to kidnap foreigners, including Australians, travelling between Mauritania and Morocco or who may be close to the Mauritania / Mali border, and to conduct attacks against oil facilities in Mauritania.
+A number of Westerners have been kidnapped in Mauritania in recent years, predominantly from remote and desert areas, and some kidnap victims have been killed.
+Past reports indicate that terrorists have planned to kidnap foreigners, including Australians, travelling between Mauritania and Morocco or who may be close to the Mauritania/Mali border.
+There have also been reports of plans to attack oil facilities in Mauritania.

 You should maintain a high level of vigilance at all times when travelling in Mauritania and avoid unnecessary travel in remote areas.